exporl/apex/documentation/creatingexperimentfiles/index.md

 ### Datablocks <a name="datablocks"/>

-A datablock is an abstraction of a basic block of data that can be processed by Apex3 and can be sent to a matching device.
+A datablock is an abstraction of a basic block of data that can be processed by APEX 4 and can be sent to a matching device.
 In the case of a sound card, the datablock would be an audio signal in the form of a series of samples that is commonly stored on disk as a so-called wave file.